dadap/pigdo/README.md

 Usage
 -----

-Pigdo currently takes a single argument, a path to a .jigdo file.
-Pigdo will infer the path to the .template file based on the template file path stored in the .jigdo file, and resolve it relative to the .jigdo file's location.
-Pigdo will then begin reconstructing the original target file, using the filename stored in the .jigdo file, and save it relative to the .jigdo file's location.
+Pigdo takes, at a minimum, a single argument: a path to a .jigdo file.
+This may be located on your filesystem, or it may be a URI to a remote location.
+In the absence of any other arguments, pigdo will get the locations of the .template file and the output file, and the locations to search for matching files from the .jigdo file.
+These values can be supplemented or overridden using optional command line arguments.

-In the near future, command line options will be added to allow finer-grained control over the locations of the files and several runtime options.
+For more detail on the individual command line options, run pigdo without any arguments to print a help message.

 Documentation
 -------------